ewigur/Emma-Wigur---Portfolio/Train Tale/README.md

 ## A Selection of Contributions

 **1. Following eyes**\
-The first sinister encounter in the game are a pair of eyes behind following the player's movement.
+The first sinister encounter in the game are a pair of eyes following the player's movement.
 I coded the eyes to track the player based on their position/distance.
 Since the player has restricted movement on the trolley, it slows down to really capture the eerie stare of the stalking eyes.

 ![](https://github.com/ewigur/Portfolio/blob/main/Train%20Tale/GIFs/Following_Eyes_01.gif)

 _____________________________________________________________________________________

 **2. Nail Jump Sequence**\
 The game relies on an interaction system to progress with the story.
-Most of the interactions triggers a cutscene that takes the player from A to B. The "Nail Jump" is one of them, and initially I coded this to be an interaction where you press the interact button for each individual nail the player could jump on.
+Most of the interactions triggers a cutscene that takes the player from A to B. The "Nail Jump" is one of them; initially I coded this to be an interaction where you press the interact button for each individual nail the player could jump on.
 It was a lot of tweaking, and hairpulling to get the snap points to match with the jumping animation.
 We finally decided on making the nail jump into a single interaction, and it resulted in a smooth transition between the two levels.

 ![](https://github.com/ewigur/Portfolio/blob/main/Train%20Tale/GIFs/Nail_Jump_01.gif)

 _____________________________________________________________________________________

 **3. Player Moving**\
 A character and story driven game is nothing without smooth navigation.
 We went back and foth many times to figure out the best type of movement in our game.
-It started with a blend between a type of locked (rail like) movement/free movement, but we thankfully decided that free movement was the best for our game - we could create no go zones in other ways without making the player suffer from only being able to move left/right between cutscenes.
+It started with a blend between a type of locked (rail like) movement and free movement, but we (thankfully) decided that free movement was the best for our game - we could create no go zones in other ways without making the player suffer from only being able to move left/right between cutscenes.

 **My work with movement included:**
-- overall coding the movement system with the other programmers in the team
+- Overall coding the movement system with the other programmers in the team
-- creating and implementing footstep sound - using animation events
+- Creating and implementing footstep sound - using animation events
-- implementing and tweaking walk/stop with animations
+- Implementing and tweaking walk/stop with animations
-- creating action maps
+- Creating input action maps
 - Collisions

 ![](https://github.com/ewigur/Portfolio/blob/main/Train%20Tale/GIFs/PlayerWalk_01.gif)